improvedk/improve.dk/source/_posts/exploring-the-sys-system_internals_partition_columns-ti-field/exploring-the-sys-system_internals_partition_columns-ti-field.md

 SELECT * FROM sys.sysrscols WHERE rsid = 72057594040614912
 ```

-Besides the fact I’ve cut away some irrelevant columns, this is the result:
+Besides the fact I've cut away some irrelevant columns, this is the result:

 image_64.png